 At All Points Fasteners, we offer more than high-quality products — we provide helpful customer service.
 When you come to us with your fastener needs, we will do our best to give you the right answer.

+If you are looking for technical data for Tek 4 or Tek 5 screws, our experts have it covered.
 We are happy to answer all of your questions about Tek screws.
 Get in touch with us today by filling out the contact form on our website or calling 800-483-6354.